salmonsd/lakehouse-poc/README.md

 ## Making Database Changes

-Run `make login-postgres` to login to the db (or use a db client of your choice), and make changes the `customers` table.
+Run `make login-postgres` to login to the db (or use a db client of your choice), and make changes to the `customers` table.
 Provided below is a starting point:

 ```sql
 update customers set first_name = 'Jerry', last_name = 'Garcia' where id = 1002;